STUDENT ORGANIZATION LEADERS

 Report Guidelines & Criteria

 The below guidelines for report submission will enhance the judges’ ability to fairly and equitably judge the quality of the reports submitted.
-They will consider the following when judging these reports for the Outstanding Student Organization Award:
+They will consider the following when judging these reports for the Outstanding Student Organization/Design Team Award:

 - Overall quality and variety of programs to enhance student life.